Aydin-ab/ray-aydin/doc/source/ray-overview/installation.rst

 Installed Python dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Our docker images are shipped with pre-installed Python dependencies
+The Ray Docker images are shipped with pre-installed Python dependencies
 required for Ray and its libraries.

-We publish the dependencies that are installed in our ``ray`` Docker images for Python 3.9.
+The dependencies that are installed in the ``ray`` Docker images for Python 3.9 are published.

 .. tab-set::